GraphGDel: Constructing and Learning Graph Representations of Genome-Scale Metabolic Models for Growth-Coupled Gene Deletion Prediction: Method

 \subsubsection{\textbf{Metabolite Representation Learning}}

-To capture metabolite-specific features, we design Meta-M, utilizing an Long Short-Term Memory (LSTM)-based autoencoder as the backbone neural network model.
-This classic sequence learning model is straightforward to implement and has been widely used to learn representations from various types of sequential data \cite{LSTM_1,LSTM_2,LSTM_3}.
-Thus, we selected it as the default sequence learning model for the proposed framework.
-Specifically, Meta-M follows an encoder-decoder architecture, where the encoder network processes the input sequence to capture long-range sequential dependencies and abstract them into latent features.
-The decoder network then reconstructs the original sequence based on these features.
+The Meta-M module is designed to transform raw character strings input, i.e., the SMILES (Simplified Molecular Input Line Entry System) sequences of metabolites into dense, informative feature vectors \cite{smiles}.
+To effectively capture the complex patterns within these chemical representations, we employ a sequence-to-sequence autoencoder architecture based on Long Short-Term Memory (LSTM) networks \cite{lstm_original,seq2seq}.
+We selected LSTM as the default model because our goal is to propose a general learning framework for this task and to validate its effectiveness.
+The LSTM meets these requirements: it is straightforward to implement and provides a strong baseline for future comparisons with more complex replacements, such as Transformer-based models \cite{Transformer}.

-Given a metabolite sequence input $\mathbf{S}_m$ of length $L_m$, we first tokenize the sequence into a discrete set of tokens and apply padding to ensure all sequences have a uniform length $L_{\max}$.
-The tokenization step converts the raw metabolite sequence, represented as a string of characters, into a numerical format suitable for processing by the model.
-Since metabolite sequences consist of characters representing molecular substructures or chemical components, we adopt a character-level tokenization approach.
-Formally, given a set of $N$ metabolite sequences $\{\mathbf{S}_m^{(1)}, \mathbf{S}_m^{(2)}, \dots, \mathbf{S}_m^{(N)}\}$, we construct a vocabulary $\mathcal{V}$ containing all unique characters appearing in the dataset.
-Each sequence $\mathbf{S}_m^{(i)}$ is then mapped into a sequence of token indices:
+Given a SMILES sequence $\mathbf{S}_m$ of length $L_m$, the module first performs character-level tokenization to convert the chemical string into a numerical representation suitable for neural network processing.
+The tokenization process constructs a vocabulary $\mathcal{V}$ from all unique characters appearing in the SMILES dataset, including atomic symbols, bond indicators, and structural notations.
+Each SMILES sequence $\mathbf{S}_m^{(i)}$ is then mapped to a sequence of token indices:

-where $t_j$ represents the index corresponding to the $j$-th character in the sequence.
-To maintain consistency in sequence lengths, we apply max-padding to all tokenized sequences, ensuring they have a uniform length $L_{\max}$:
+where $t_j$ represents the index of the $j$-th character in the vocabulary.

+To ensure consistent dimensionality across different sequence lengths, we apply zero-padding to standardize all sequences to a maximum length $L_{\max}$:
-Here, the padding token (denoted as 0) is appended to shorter sequences to match the maximum length found in the training metabolite sequence data.
-The max-padding ensures that all input sequences share a consistent dimensionality during batch processing.
-During model training and inference, the model ignores padded positions to prevent them from influencing learned representations.

-The padded sequence is then mapped to a continuous embedded representation $\mathbf{X}_m \in \mathbb{R}^d$ via an embedding layer:
+The tokenized sequence is then embedded into a continuous vector space through a learnable embedding layer:

-where $\text{Embedding}(\cdot)$ denotes a multi-layer perceptron (MLP) transformation.
-Embedding layers act as a lookup table to perform an implicit one-hot encoding operation.
-Specifically, given an embedding weight matrix \( W_e \in \mathbb{R}^{|\mathcal{V}| \times d} \), the embedding operation can be expressed as:

-where each token index in \( \mathbf{T}_m \) selects the corresponding row from \( W_e \), mapping discrete tokens to dense feature vectors.
-The resulting $\mathbf{X}_m$ captures the high-dimensional feature space of the tokenized input sequence $\mathbf{T}_m$, representing its categorical characteristics in a continuous embedding space.